Larry Scott (bodybuilder): Early life

-Later life
+Career

 He played a minor role in the 1964 movie Muscle Beach Party.
 When he started weight training in 1956, his narrow shoulders were a particular weak spot.
 He trained with Vince Gironda, a well-known bodybuilder of the time, and became best known for his arm development, particularly his impressive and unusually long biceps.
-He attributed his biceps to an exercise called the "Preacher Curl", invented by Gironda, later known as the "Scott Curl" due to its association with Scott.
+He attributed his biceps to an exercise called the "Preacher Curl", invented by Gironda, later known as the "Scott Curl" for its association with Scott.

-Scott stated in a 1965 Iron Man interview that his diet consisted of "a lot of meat, cheese and eggs", coupled with protein supplements.
-Scott was a popular physique model during the early to mid-1960s, working for photographers Bruce of Los Angeles, Don Whitman (of the Western Photography Guild), and Pat Milo.
+Scott stated in a 1965 Iron Man interview that his diet consisted of "a lot of meat, cheese and eggs," coupled with protein supplements.
+Scott was a popular physique model during the early to mid-1960s, working for the photographers Bruce of Los Angeles, Don Whitman (of the Western Photography Guild), and Pat Milo.
 Milo introduced Scott to a larger audience and helped him hone his posing and photographic persona: the "boy next door".
 Larry regularly appeared in all of Joe Weider's bodybuilding magazines, including Mr. America and Muscle Builder, also appearing in Demi Gods, Muscleboy, Muscles a Go-Go and The Young Physique.
 As an IFBB member, he wrote exclusively for Joe Weider's publications.

 From 1960 until his first retirement in 1966, Scott was bodybuilding's top superstar.
 Bodybuilding magazines soon began capitalizing on his clean-cut, all-American image.
 His popularity become known as "Larry Fever" and reached its apex at the first Mr. Olympia competition in 1965, winning the "jewel"-encrusted crown against Harold Poole.
 Scott defended his title and won the 1966 Mr. Olympia title, receiving a $1,000 prize.

 News of his retirement at the age of 28 shocked the sport, but he prioritized his second marriage and felt he had done all he could in competitive bodybuilding after two Olympia wins.

 Rod Labbe, a freelance writer and fan, collaborated with Scott on five articles: a two-part interview in Flex magazine, two articles in Ironman, the "Poetry in Motion" article in MuscleMag International, a promotional article/interview for Scarlet: the Film Magazine about American International's Muscle Beach Party (1964), with Don Rickles.
-Five years after his passing, Labbe wrote a Scott tribute article for the March 2019 issue of Muscle & Fitness entitled, "My friend, Larry Scott."
+Five years after Scott's death, Labbe wrote a Scott tribute article for the March 2019 issue of Muscle & Fitness entitled, "My friend, Larry Scott."